NLnetLabs/cascade/doc/manual/source/limitations.rst

 - No support for sharing keys between zones.
 - No TSIG support.
 - No inbound XFR/NOTIFY access control.
-- Only IP address outbound NOTIFY access control, no prefix support.
-- Requires more memory.
+- No prefix based access control.

 Improvements
 ++++++++++++